 Machine Robo's MR-4, Gyro Robo, was designated as an Enemy character in the American Gobots line.

-Mega Man Zero 4 has that heartbreaking conclusion, where it implies (we repeat, implies, not confirms) Zero was killed.
+Mega Man Zero 4 has that heartbreaking conclusion, which implies Zero was killed.

 Likewise, the first game has Wily acquire four superprograms to create the Life Virus.
 Later on, Battle Network4 has the impending impact of a meteor that will wipe out Planet Earth- which turns out to be an insanely powerful and near-omnipresent robot called Duo.